nicoan/checkers/README.md

-# Checkers game
+# Checkers
 Checkers game based on [MiniMax Algorithm](https://en.wikipedia.org/wiki/Minimax).
 This is final the project for the Artifical Intelligence class (2013) at [National University of Rosario (UNR)](https://web.fceia.unr.edu.ar/es)'s Computer Science course.
 Also contributed to this work Natalia Eyherabide ([@enati](https://github.com/enati)) and Alejo Rios ([@alejolcc](https://github.com/alejolcc)).

 First "serius" python project.
-Not the best code we ever produced, but had a lot of fun doing this.
+Not the best code we've ever written, but had a lot of fun doing this.
 I found an abandoned C implementation of the engine in an old hard drive.
-I completed it (removed memory leaks, fixed some bugs, refactored some of the functione) and changed the rules (now it is mandatory to jump if you can).
-Still not the best C code we ever produced 😂.
+I completed it (removed memory leaks, fixed some bugs, refactored some of the functions) and changed the rules (now it is mandatory to jump if you can).
+Not the best C code we've ever written 😂.

 The project lacks of tests, it would be good to test at least the engine.
 Most comments explaining the code are in spanish, sorry for that.

 ## Requirements

 - virtualenv >= 15.1.0
 - gcc >= 8.3.0